dplanitzer/Serena/Tools/README.md

 ## Diskimage

-Diskimage is used to create a SerenaFS formatted disk image.
-Note that the disk image size is currently fixed at 64KB and that the disk block size is fixed at 512 bytes.
+The diskimage tool is used to create a SerenaFS formatted ADF disk image.
+It creates a Amiga DD disk image by default.
+However the size may be explicitly set using the `--size` option.

-The disk image tool expects a path to a directory on the host system as input.
+The diskimage tool expects a path to a directory on the host system as input.
 The directory at this path represents the root folder of the disk image that should be created.
-Diskimage first creates an empty disk image file, formats it with SerenaFS and then recursively clones all directories and files from the host file system into the SerenaFS disk image.
-However, hidden files and system files are not cloned.
+Diskimage first creates an empty disk image file, formats it with SerenaFS and then recursively copies all directories and files from the host file system to the SerenaFS disk image.
+However, hidden files, special files and system files are not copied.

 You create a disk image by executing the following command: